Request Quote » Request Quote »

 Find out how »

-Creating accurate as-built models requires skilled BIM experts.
+Creating accurate as-built models requires skilled BIM experts and an effective Point Cloud to BIM workflow.
 To create an accurate as-built model for heritage buildings, it is important to ensure and practice the following steps.

-The next step is developing a standardized workflow to convert a point cloud to a Revit model.
+The next step is to develop a standardized workflow to convert a point cloud to a Revit model.
+For this,

 • Multiple scans are joined together to create a single point cloud file

 • Selecting ground control points is important.
-A minimum of five ground control points needs to be captured for software references.
+A minimum of five ground control points need to be captured for software references.
 Greater accuracy can be achieved with a higher number of ground control points.
-For better results, Ground Control Points need to be scattered, rather than clustered
+For better results, Ground Control Points need to be scattered rather than clustered

 • Point clouds are imported into software like AutoCAD® to create such drawings.